rylanharper/nitrogen/README.md

 - `SHOPIFY_API_VERSION`: The version of the Shopify API you're using (`2024-07`)

 > [!WARNING]
-> These environment variables are crucial for connecting your Nitrogen-based storefront to your Shopify backend.
-It recommended that you use the `2024-07` API version or higher when using this template.
-If not, you will not have access to certain graphql features such as filters or swatches.
+> It is recommended that you use the `2024-07` API version or higher when using this template.
+If not, you will not have access to newer API features used within this template.